pydevtop/p2p-trade-bot-binance/README.md

 # P2P Trade Bot Binance
- P2P Trade Bot Binance - This is automated trading and hold a position in the glass P2PTradeBot - follows competitors' prices and changes prices in your ads making them more beneficial for the user than others
+ P2P Trade Bot Binance - This is automated trading and hold a position in the glass<br>
+ P2PTradeBot - follows competitors' prices and changes prices in your ads making them more beneficial for the user than others

 ### Additional Information